antique Fire Trucks

 This is our 1959 Dodge Power Wagon, it is commonly referred to as the "Turtle."
 It is equipped with a 250 gallon tank and has a 250 gallon per minute pump.
 This truck was our first brush and utility truck.
 It has been completely restored.

 This is our 1963 B Model Mack fire engine.
 The "B", as it is commonly referred to.
 Has served as the symbol for the Chester Volunteer Fire Company for over the last fifty years.
 This truck is equipped with a 750 gallon per minute pump and a 500 gallon water tank.

-Incident Command Vehicle is commonly know as a chief's truck.
-Its a 2008 Ford Expedition equipped with multiple radios to allow communication to various police, fire, and EMS services during an emergency situation.
+Incident Command Vehicle commonly know as a chief's truck.
+It's a 2019 Chevy Tahoe equipped with multiple radios to allow communication to various police, fire, and EMS services during an emergency situation.

-Rescue 5 is a 2016 Pierce rescue unit.
-It is equipped to deal with many types of emergencies including, but not limited to car accidents, technical rescue, hazardous materials incidents and elevator emergencies.
-The captains of Rescue 5 are Bradley Ellmann and Kevin Barnes.
+Rescue 5 is a 2016 Pierce heavy rescue.
+It is equipped to deal with many types of emergencies including, motor vehicle accidents, technical rescue, hazardous materials incidents, fire scene support and elevator emergencies.

-Tender 7 a 1999 Western Star truck chassis with a Pierce body.
+Tender 7is a 2019 Peterbilt chassis with a Pierce body.
 This truck is equipped with a 500 gallon per minute pump and a 4500 gallon water tank.
 Not having a large amount of hydrants in the municipalities we serve, it is imperative to bring more water to these incidents for sustained fire suppression efforts.
-The captain of Tender 7 is James Koenig.

 Utility 2 is a 1997 Ford F-350 Utility/Brush truck with a 300 gallon per minute pump and a 250 Gallon water tank.
 This truck is equipped to handle brush fires.